Clemapfel/mousetrap/docs/09_native_rendering.md

 }
 ```

-We see that the vertex-shader output variables appear as inputs here.
-Again, these names are fixed, the shader should always use exactly these names.
-Similarly, we should use `_fragment_color` as the output, not `gl_FragCoord`.

-The uniform `_texture` is a pointer to the texture data registered via `Shape::set_texture`.
-If no texture is present, this data will be `0`. `_texture_set`, then, is a boolean flag telling us whether the shape does or does not have a texture.
-If a texture is present, `_texture_set` will be `1`, if not texture is present, `_texture_set` will have a value of `0`.
+The fragment shader is handed `_vertex_color`, `_texture_coordinate` and `_vertex_position`, which we recognize as the output of the vertex shader.
+The output of the fragment shader is `_fragment_color`.

+The default fragment shader respects two uniforms, `_texture`, which is the texture of the shape we are currently rendering and `_texture_set`, which is `1` if `Shape::set_texture` was called before, `0` otherwise.

+Users aiming to experiment with shaders should take care to not modify the name or `location` of any of the `in` or `out` variables of either shader.

 ### Binding Uniforms

 Both the vertex and fragment shader make use of uniforms.
-These, unlike the `in` and `out` variables can be modified freely, and we can forward any object from CPU-side to the shaders.
+We've seen that `_transform`, `_texture` and `_texture_set` are assigned automatically.
+Mousetrap offers a convenient way to add additional uniforms, however.

-To bind a uniform, we first need a CPU-side value.
+To bind a uniform, we first need a CPU-side value that should be uploaded to the graphics card.
 Let's say we want our fragment shader to color the shape a certain color, which is specified by a CPU-side program.
-The vertex shader would look like this:
+This fragment shader would look like this:

 ```glsl
 #version 330